-All “born again” believer’s have three primary enemies, the devil, the world, and the flesh.
-These three work in conjunction for the purpose of leading God’s children into disobedience; tempting them to live their lives independent of God.
+All “born again” believers have three primary enemies, the devil, the world, and the flesh.
+These three work in conjunction to lead God’s children into disobedience, tempting them to live their lives independent of God.

 As believers grow, so does the opposition.
-Before long it becomes obvious that the first two enemies mentioned are external, while the third is a traitor within.
-The Bible term for this internal adversary is “the old man” or “the flesh” The rebellious, self-centered nature which remains active after salvation.
+Before long, it becomes evident that the first two enemies mentioned are external, while the third is a traitor within.
+The Bible term for this internal adversary is “the old man” or “the flesh,” The rebellious, self-centered nature which remains active after salvation.

 The definition of sin.

-The voluntary departure from God’s law, disobedience to God’s commands.
-Sin is any transgression (violation or breaking Gods law) “….sin is the transgression of the law.”
+Sin can be defined as the voluntary departure from God’s law, disobedience to God’s commands.
+Sin is any transgression (violation or breaking God’s law) “…sin is the transgression of the law.”
 (1 John 3:4).

 Sin is not doing what we know is right (James 4:17).

 Sin is anything apart from faith (Romans 14:14, 22-23 Cf. Hebrews 11:6).

 Our natural inclination to sin is due to the influence of an inborn, rebellious, self-centered nature inherited from “Adam,” the “Federal Head” of the human race (Romans 5:12), which draws us into disobedience (Romans 7:14-25, James 1:13-14).

 The motions of sin; a natural progression

 Sin is by nature subtle, insidious, operating in a slow, almost imperceptible manner, all the while concealing the consequences.
 It also works incrementally, beginning slowly or small and then gradually intensifying.
 Once again, consider (James 1:14-15).
 The spreading effect of “leaven” (yeast) found in (Galatians 5:9) is a good example.